vsharha/WordsFrequency-POS/readme.md

 -   `nouns` - singular nouns from each language with frequency data
 -   `verbs` - verbs from each language with frequency data
 -   `adjectives` - adjectives from each language with frequency data
+-   `wordle` - typical words that would be used in a wordle-like game

 ## Getting started